-Since 1999, Waters has been an adjunct professor for the University of Tennessee College of Law.
-He and law partner Dennis Ragsdale teach the real estate development module of the “Representing Enterprises” course.
+Waters was an adjunct professor for the University of Tennessee College of Law from 1999 to 2020.
+He and law partner Dennis Ragsdale taught the real estate development module of the “Representing Enterprises” course.

 Waters is an AV rated attorney by Martindale-Hubbell.
 He was selected for inclusion in The Best Layers in America for his skill and experience in Real Estate Law.

-He has raced in more than 50 triathlons over the last 20 years and continues to be an avid cyclist.
+He raced in more than 50 triathlons and continues to be an avid cyclist.
 He is a frequent participant in shooting sports, including Precision Rifle, USPSA, IDPA, 3-Gun, Steel Challenge and other disciplines.
 Waters represents a number of clients involved in the shooting sports and firearms industries.

 John Waters grew up in the shadow of the Great Smoky Mountains and continues to have family and business interests in Sevier County.

 summa cum laude